khazaraliyev/Creditinfo/README.md

 - In order to create database chhange credentials ConnectionString in appsettings.json file in SearchAPI project and run command Update-Database by switching
 Default project to DAL-DB in package manager console.

+- For SearchAPI data is coming from contract.xml and individual.xml files which you can find in project directory.